rstudio/pool/README.md

 Learn more about why pool is needed in `vignette("why-pool")`.

+(The pool package is actually general enough to allow you to construct a pool of any kind of object, not just database connections, but database connections are currently it's primary claim to fame.)

 ## Usage

 Here’s a simple example of using a pool within a Shiny app (feel free to try it yourself):